 The majority of the plot has Winston roaming the streets, trying to find Tara, get his father’s car back, and avoid the wrath of Tito, who’s given him till sunrise to leave the area.
 All the while he runs into a bunch of colorful characters and gets into one crazy situation after another.
 Is there a montage of Winston looking for Tara?
 It’s the 1980s, it was against the law to not include at least 1 montage!

 I can’t find much information on the budget or box office performance of this movie.
 I would imagine it wasn’t made for a lot of money, and either it did decently well or it was a financial disappointment.
 I would also guess it wasn’t received very well critically, which was pretty common for a teen comedy of this era.
-Regardless, the year after this movie came out the first Bill & Ted movie came out, which made a lot of money and furthered Keanu’s career into superstardom.
+Regardless, the year after this movie came out the first Bill & Ted movie was released, which made a lot of money and furthered Keanu’s career into superstardom.
 Also, the year this came out Lori Loughlin began appearing regularly on the inexplicably popular sitcom Full House (1987-1995), plus the sequel series Fuller House (2016-2020), and a bunch of stuff in between.
 [And yeah there was that whole college admissions bribery scandal back in 2019.]

 I first came across this in high school (circa 2004 or 2005) on one of those premium cable channels (HBO, Showtime, etc), and was mainly interested in it because it starred Keanu and I always enjoy seeing actors in stuff before they hit it big, plus I’m a fan of 1980s cheese.
 These things will most likely factor into your enjoyment of it too.
 Keanu isn’t exactly known for his amazing acting, but he typically shows a lot of enthusiasm in whatever he’s in, and this is no exception.
 Before hitting it big with action movies, he always shined in lightheaded comedy.